Jayesh Phadtare

 Topographic steering of Convectively Coupled Kelvin Waves (CCKWs)

 The Convectively Coupled Kelvin Waves (CCKWs) are eastward propagating tropical atmospheric waves with a period between 3 and 17 days, a wavelength of about 10,000 km, and a speed of about 15 m.
 These waves are responsible for the large-scale organization of tropical clouds/rainfall and play a significant role in tropical climate dynamics.
 Previously, CCKWs were studied separately over Africa and the Indian Ocean.
 We studied the evolution of CCKWs propagating across the two regions.
-We show that the East African Highlands obstruct the passage of CCKWs and divert a part of the wave northwards, thus weakening the wave arriving over the Indian Ocean.
+We show that the East African Highlands obstruct the passage of CCKWs and divert a portion of the wave northwards, thereby weakening the wave arriving over the Indian Ocean [Phadtare and Fernando (2025)].
 This finding has important implications for understanding the fundamental dynamics of the tropical atmosphere.

 Previous topics